deemp/tv/lab5/README.md

 - A `Python` single-element tuple should have a comma like in `(a,)`
   - This is necessary when passing records via `psycopg2` - [src](https://www.psycopg.org/docs/usage.html#passing-parameters-to-sql-queries)
   - It's safer to use lists
+- Added `PostgreSQL` by following the second part of this [tutorial](https://phoenixnap.com/kb/postgresql-kubernetes)